Testing a nonlinear solution of the Israel-Stewart theory: Introduction

-Our aim in this paper is to study the capability to fit the SNe Ia data by an exact solution found in the non linear regime of the Israel-Stewart theory in a Friedmann-Lemaitre-Robertson-Walker (FLRW) geometry and compare it with the $\Lambda$CDM model.
-Such solution represents a generalization of one found previously in the context of linear regime for an unified model of dissipative dark matter (DM) \cite{norman1}.
-Since no other fluid was included in order to obtain this solution, it is suitable only to describe the late times evolution.
-Furthermore, according to \cite{norman1} the accelerated expansion can be described within a range of the parameters of the model for a pressureless DM fluid, which are compatible with OHD and SNe Ia data.
-The main motivation to consider the non linear extension of the Israel-Stewart theory comes from the fact that the aforementioned exact solution represents an accelerated universe, which means that the near equilibrium condition is violated, i.e., the viscous stress denoted by $\Pi$ is greater than the equilibrium pressure $p$.
-This violation holds whenever the accelerated expansion is due only to the negative pressure of the viscous fluid \cite{cqg95}.
-Nevertheless, by relaxing the near equilibrium condition it was found that a non linear extension of the Israel-Stewart model ensures a bounded value for $\left|\Pi \right|/p$ as well as the fulfillment of the second law by virtue of the upper bound on $\Pi$ \cite{mendez}.
+Our aim in this paper is to study the capability to fit the observational SNe Ia, gravitational lensing, and black hole shadows (BHS) data by an exact solution found in the nonlinear regime of the Israel-Stewart theory in a flat Friedmann–Lemaître–Robertson–Walker (FLRW) metric.
+Such solution represents a generalization of one previously found in the context of the linear regime for a unified model of dissipative dark matter (DM) \cite{Cruz:2018psw}.
+Since no other fluid was included to obtain this solution, it is suitable only to describe the late-time evolution.
+Furthermore, according to \cite{Cruz:2019uya}, the accelerated expansion in the linear solution can be described within a range of the parameters of the model for a pressureless DM fluid, which is compatible with OHD and SNe Ia data.
+The main motivation to consider the nonlinear extension of the Israel-Stewart theory comes from the fact that the aforementioned exact solution represents an accelerated universe, which means that the near equilibrium condition is violated, i.e., the viscous stress denoted by $\Pi$ is greater than the equilibrium pressure $p$ of the dissipative DM fluid.
+This violation holds whenever the accelerated expansion is due only to the negative pressure of the viscous fluid \cite{Maartens:1995wt}.
+Nevertheless, by relaxing the near equilibrium condition it was found that a nonlinear extension of the Israel-Stewart model ensures a bounded value for $\left|\Pi\right|/p$ as well as the fulfillment of the second law under the upper bound on $\Pi$ \cite{Maartens:1996dk}.
 Therefore, this approach is more adequate to describe an accelerated cosmic evolution without the inclusion of some DE component.
-In this description high values in the non adiabatic contribution to the speed of sound can be allowed, and it is also possible to visualize, by means of a statistical analysis with the use of the Pantheon sample, that the non-linear regime requires great values for such value.
-On the other hand, in this work we focus on the positive entropy production case within the non linear extension.
+In this description, high values in the nonadiabatic contribution to the speed of sound can be allowed.
+On the other hand, in this work we focus on the positive entropy production case within the nonlinear extension.
 This thermodynamic restriction leads to a simplified version of the full theory.
-Therefore, the consideration of the full theory could reveal some other different aspects from those obtained here.\\
+Therefore, the consideration of the full theory could reveal some other different aspects from those obtained here.